marq24/ha-fordpass/README.md

 > [!TIP]
 > It's recommended to use a separate FordPass account for this integration.
 This is to prevent any issues with the FordPass account being locked due to the polling of the API.

-Here is a short procedure how to create a second account:
+Here is a short procedure how to create and connect a second account:

-1. Create a new FordPass account with a different email address (and confirm the account by eMail) - It's important, that you can access this eMail account from your mobile phone with the installed FordPass App!
+1. Create a new FordPass account (via the regular Ford website) with a different email address (and confirm this account by eMail).
+All this can be done via a regular web browser.<br/>__It's important, that you can access this eMail account from your mobile phone where the FordPass App is installed__ (we need this in step 6).
-2. From the FordPass app (logged in with your original account), you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)
+2. On a mobile Device: Open the FordPass app (logged in with your original account), then you can select `Settings` from the main screen (at the bottom there are three options: `Connected Services >`, `Location >` & `Settings >`)
 3. On the next screen select `Vehicle Access` (from the options: `Phone As A Key >`, `Software updates >` & `Vehicle Access >`)
 4. Select `Invite Driver(s) Invite` and then enter the next screen the eMail address of the new account you created in step 1.
-5. Now you can log out from the FordPass app and log-in with the new account.
+5. Now you can log out with your main account from the FordPass app and log-in again with the new account (created in step 1).
-6. Wait till the invitation eMail arrives and accept the invitation with the button at the bottom of eMail.
+6. Wait till the invitation eMail arrives and accept the invitation with the button at the bottom of eMail.<br/>__This step must be performed on the mobile device where the FordPass app is installed!__ (since only on a mobile device with installed Fordpass you can open the acceptance-link of this eMail)
-7. Finally, you should have now connected your car to the new FordPass account.
+7. Finally, you should now have connected your car to the new FordPass account.
 8. You can now log out again of the FordPass app with your second account and re-login with your original FordPass account.
 9. You can double-check with a regular browser, that the car is now accessible with the new account by web.